Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation

 To this end, in this paper, we propose a novel framework that consolidates the benefits of \textbf{L}LM with the \textbf{S}equential recommendation model for joint \textbf{V}ideo and \textbf{C}omment \textbf{R}ecommendation, namely \textbf{LSVCR}.
 Our framework consists of two key components: conventional sequential recommendation~(SR) model and supplemental LLM recommender.
 To begin with, we develop our recommendation backbone (\emph{retained in deployment}) based on the SR model to achieve efficient user preference modeling.
 Furthermore, we introduce a supplemental LLM recommender (\emph{discarded in deployment}) to enhance the preference semantics of the SR model.
-By verbalizing both types of user interaction histories in the format of textual instructions, we aim to leverage LLM's semantic understanding and knowledge reasoning capabilities for enhanced preference modeling.
+By verbalizing both types of user interaction histories in the format of textual instructions, we aim to leverage the LLM's semantic understanding and knowledge reasoning capabilities for enhanced preference modeling.
 In order to integrate the merits of the above two components, we design a training paradigm consisting of two stages: personalized preference alignment and recommendation-oriented fine-tuning.
 For the alignment stage, we jointly learn the video and comment recommendation tasks while aligning the preference representation of the SR model with that of the supplemental LLM recommender.
 For the fine-tuning stage, we discard the supplemental LLM recommender and further adapt the alignment-enhanced SR model to specific tasks for better recommendation performance.

-To evaluate our approach, we conduct extensive experiments on a large real-world industrial dataset.
+To evaluate our approach, we conduct extensive experiments on a large real-world industrial dataset and a public Amazon benchmark.
 The experimental results demonstrate the significant effectiveness of LSVCR compared to competitive baselines for both video and comment recommendation tasks.
-Additionally, online A/B testing verifies the benefits of LSVCR in the industrial recommendation system of KuaiShou.
+Additionally, online A/B testing verifies the benefits of LSVCR in the industrial recommender system.
 Especially in the comment end, we achieve a 4.13\% increase in watch time and a 1.36\% gain in interaction number.